skidd104/PotatoGuard-CNN/README.md

 [![Confusion Screen Shot][cover-screenshot]](https://example.com)

-PotatoGuard is a full-stack AI-powered web application designed to help farmers and agronomists identify potato leaf diseases in real-time.
-By leveraging a Convolutional Neural Network (CNN) trained on thousands of plant pathology images, PotatoGuard provides instant diagnosis and actionable treatment recommendations.
+PotatoGuard is a computer vision project centered on a custom-architected Convolutional Neural Network (CNN) designed for the automated classification of Solanum tuberosum (potato) foliar pathologies.
+The core engine utilizes a deep learning pipeline to distinguish between Early Blight, Late Blight, and Healthy tissue with high precision.

 ## Features
 * eal-time Image Analysis: Upload leaf photos and get results in seconds.